 The most important thing to remember here is balance and consistency – which a good morning routine will definitely help you with.

-It’s my set routine that encourages me to get dressed in comfortable (but normal) clothes as I start my workday.
+My set routine encourages me to get dressed in comfortable (but normal) clothes as I start my work day.

 There’s also nothing wrong with using some inspiration to help you out here.
 If you want to log onto Instagram or Pinterest for some loungewear ideas – why not?
 Who says you can’t look fabulous at home.

-Having a chronic illness can put some real pressure on finances if you aren’t able to hold a full-time job.
-(Nevermind the added medical costs.)
+Having a chronic illness can put some real pressure on finances if you can’t hold a full-time job.
+(Never mind the added medical costs.)
 So it’s best to use your money on urgent things.